 Alcoholism is treatable.
 There have been many successful treatment programmes.
 There are various kinds of programmes for different degrees of drinking.
 The following treatment measures are mainly used to treat alcoholics.

-Detoxification in Hospital : For alcohol addicts the first step is detoxification.
+- Detoxification in Hospital: For alcohol addicts the first step is detoxification.
 In this process alcoholic needs medical care and medical supervision.
-Tranquilizers are used for treating their withdrawal symptoms like convulsion and halluctinations.
-High potency vitamins and fluid electrolyte balance are also used in their physical rehabilitation.

-Role of Family : Involvement of family of alcoholics in the process of treatment enhances the chances of rehabilitation by 70 to 80 percent.
+Tranquilizers are used for treating their withdrawal symptoms like convulsion and hallucinations.
+High potency vitamins and fluid electrolyte balance are also used in their physical rehabilitation. - 2.
+Role of Family: Involvement of family of alcoholics in the process of treatment enhances the chances of rehabilitation by 70 to 80 percent.
 This is because the family members do not preach, nor they blame or condemn the alcoholic.
-They minimize his problems, offer him sincere and unselfish help and guidance and never abandon him.

-Alcoholics Anonymous : One of the most effective social therapies which uses group interaction is alcoholics anonymous.
-It is an organization of exalcoholics which started in United States in early 1940s and today has lakhs of persons as its members.
-In India, the branches exist in all the metropolitan cities, while in some cities, the branches have been established recently.

-Treatment centre : These centres have been developed is some cities as alternatives to Hospital treatment.
-Each centre has about 10-20 residents, here not only counselling takes place in a supportive environment but residents are made to follow certain anti-drinking rules too.

-Changing values through education : Some voluntary organizations undertake educational and information programmes to alert the alcoholics to the dangers of excessive drinking.
+They minimize his problems, offer him sincere and unselfish help and guidance and never abandon him. - 3.
+Alcoholics Anonymous: One of the most effective social therapies which use group interaction is alcoholics anonymous.
+It is an organization of ex- alcoholics which started in United States in early 1940s and today has lakhs of persons as its members.
+In India, the branches exist in all the metropolitan cities, while in some cities; the branches have been established recently. - 4.
+Treatment Centre: These Centre's have been developed is some cities as alternatives to Hospital treatment.
+Each Centre has about 10-20 residents, here not only counseling takes place in a supportive environment but residents are made to follow certain anti-drinking rules too. - 5.
+Changing values through education: Some voluntary organizations undertake educational and information programmes to alert the alcoholics to the dangers of excessive drinking.
 Social workers help the drinkers in coping with life and changing the social values and attitudes about drinking.